mtkennerly/ludusavi/README.md

   * Within the target folder, for every game with data to back up, a subfolder will be created with the game's name encoded as base 64.
     For example, files for `Celeste` would go into a folder named `Q2VsZXN0ZQ==`.
-  * Within each game's folder, any relevant files will be stored with their name as the base 64 encoding of the full path to the original file.
+  * Within each game's backup folder, any relevant files will be stored with their name as the base 64 encoding of the full path to the original file.
     For example, `D:/Steam/steamapps/common/Celeste/Saves/0.celeste` would be
     backed up as `RDovU3RlYW0vc3RlYW1hcHBzL2NvbW1vbi9DZWxlc3RlL1NhdmVzLzAuY2VsZXN0ZQ==`.
+  * If the game has save data in the registry and you are using Windows, then the game's backup folder will also contain an `other/registry.yaml` file.
+    If you are using Steam and Proton instead of Windows, then the Proton `*.reg` files will be backed up like other game files.
 * By default, no roots are configured.
 Roots are folders that Ludusavi can check for additional game data.
 You can click `add root` and configure as many as you need, along with its type: